StasPodyachev/kolo/README.md

 #### Whitepaper: in progress

-For more comprehensive information about Kolo you can read our whitepaper and project description on our [Notion Documentation](https://deforex-docs.gitbook.io/kolo-fevm-hackathon/welcome/kolo-dao-auction-for-sensitive-information).
+For more comprehensive information about Kolo you can read our whitepaper and project description on our [Documentation](https://deforex-docs.gitbook.io/kolo-fevm-hackathon/welcome/kolo-dao-auction-for-sensitive-information).

 #### Technical Documentation